The Pomegranate - the Antioxidant Bomb

-The sweet and sour taste of pomegranate has been adored for millennia.
-Now, new research suggests that it could be even healthier than previously thought.
+The sweet and sour taste of the pomegranate has been adored for millennia.
+New research suggests that it could be even healthier than previously thought.

 The pomegranate has accompanied mankind for a long time.
 It was mentioned in the Bible and the Koran, as well as in ancient mythology.

-Pomegranate often played a role in Greek myths.
+Pomegranates often played a role in Greek myths.
 For example, the pomegranate was used to explain the origin of the seasons.
-Hades, the god of the underworld, kidnapped Persephone because he wanted her for his wife.
-Her mother, the fertility goddess Demeter, grieved so much that plants would no longer grow.
+Hades, the god of the underworld, kidnapped Persephone because he wanted her as his wife.
+Her mother, the fertility goddess Demeter, grieved so much that plants stopped growing.
 This period of grief became winter.
-Without food, the people died.
-Therefore, the other gods pleased with Hades to release Persephone.
-And so he did.
-Since Persephone ate a few pomegranate seeds in the underworld, and no one who had tasted the food of the dead could permanently remain in the upper world, Persephone had to spend four months a year in the underworld.
-So Persephone returns to the underworld during the winter months, then comes back to the upper world afterward, bringing spring.
+Without food people died.
+Therefore, the other gods pleaded with Hades to release Persephone.
+And he did.
+Since Persephone ate a few pomegranate seeds in the underworld, and no one who had tasted the food of the dead could reside permanently in the upper world, Persephone had to spend four months a year in the underworld.
+Thus Persephone returns to the underworld during the winter months, then comes back to the upper world bringing spring with her.

-The pomegranates repeated appearance in Greek mythology is not surprising, as it probably comes from western and central Asia.
-These areas of the world are practically at the doorstep of Greece.
+The pomegranate's repeated mention in Greek mythology is not surprising, as it probably comes from Western and Central Asia which are practically on the doorstep of Greece.
 Today the plants grow worldwide in tropical and subtropical climates.
-They came to South America through Spanish colonization and thrive in the Mediterranean as well.
+They arrived in South America through Spanish colonisation and thrive in the Mediterranean as well.

 Appearance